-If you're a facility manager making a business case for an office upgrade, or trying to optimize your current space, here are some of the ways your office space contributes to your productivity and ROI, as well as some ways to reduce costs.
+If you’re a facility manager making a business case for an office upgrade or trying to optimize your current space, here are some of the ways your office space can contribute to productivity and ROI, as well as some ways to reduce costs.

 Your office can be used as an asset for attracting and retaining clients.
-Depending on your industry, you may have many meetings in-house—you want your space to reflect the ease and convenience that you offer to your customers.
-Having an easy-to-navigate space with clear wayfinding, comfortable meeting rooms and innovative technologies can express your company values and brand to clients.
-While you may not be able to measure the exact benefits of each in-house meeting, your office can help retain clients and encourage prospective clients to do business with you.
+Depending on your industry, you may have many in-house meetings, so you want your space to reflect the ease and convenience that you offer to your customers.
+Having an easy-to-navigate space with clear wayfinding, comfortable meeting rooms, and innovative technologies can express your company values and brand to clients.
+While you may not be able to measure the exact ROI resulting from each in-house meeting, your office can help retain clients and encourage prospective clients to do business with you.
 Providing your clients with a great in-person experience can help solidify positive working relationships and encourage continued business.

 Running an office can be costly.
-Equipment must be maintained, rent must be paid and resources like energy must consistently be used.
 Thankfully there are many opportunities to minimize the impact these costs have on your bottom line.

 As a facility manager, you should track your office’s space and energy use.

-An office's layout affects many cultural components like corporate hierarchy, flexible work styles and team interaction.
-Being aware of the values an office reflects to potential hires, can help FMs and other managers make sure their office is attracting the best talent.
+An office’s layout affects many cultural components like corporate hierarchy, flexible work styles, and team interaction.
+Being aware of the values that an office reflects to potential hires can help FMs and other managers make sure their office is attracting the best talent.

 There is already strong evidence behind the relationship between office design and productivity, and there are many ways FMs can optimize a space to improve office output.
 Companies can improve creativity and wellness by adding natural light or biophilic design to their space, which have been linked to higher cognitive function in employees.
 Providing opportunities for personal customization in the office can also boost overall productivity and sense of autonomy.
 Facility managers should be sure to measure the impact of office changes to better pinpoint how the office is affecting productivity to ensure that all changes are benefiting their employees.